-Upon winding up of a company, the company in other words goes into liquidation.
-Its assets and capital will fall apart and there is a need to sort out who gets the proceeds of the company’s assets or the remaining capital.
-A company may have some employees who will be expected to get paid regardless whether the company goes into liquidation or not, there may also be some creditors for instance a bank which will expect to be repaid for the loan that it lent to the company, there may be some shareholders who bought some shares of the company and they now expect to be paid dividends.
-All these are a part of a business and therefore there is a need for an order of priority to be clear in relation to who gets the priority first.
+Upon the winding up of a company, there is a need to sort out who gets the proceeds of the company’s assets or the remaining capital.
+A company may have employees who will expect to get paid; there may be creditors – for instance a bank – which will want to be repaid for the loan it made to the company; there may be shareholders who bought shares in the company and now expect to be paid dividends.
+All of these are a part of a business and therefore there is a need for an order of priority to clarify who gets what first.